Leadership, Sr. Advisors

 He is an active volunteer in his local community and serves as a mentor/judge for the African Entrepreneurship Awards.
 Mr. Rosenfeld received his MBA from The Wharton School of the University of Pennsylvania and an MSc in Risk and Crisis Management from Leicester University.

-Mr. Plush will lead the bank holding company and the bank on the award of the provisional charter.
+Mr. Plush is the CEO of Verdigris, Inc. and will lead the bank on the award of the provisional charter.

 Mr. Plush is a senior financial services executive with over 20 years of executive level experience, most recently as Chief Administrative Officer of Santander US with responsibility for Corporate Services, Vendor Management, Corporate Social Responsibility and Corporate Communications.
 He was a member of the Santander US Executive Committee and also served as a director for Santander Consumer USA from 2014 to 2016.
 He served as a director for the FHLB of Pittsburgh from January 2016 to March 2017.
 He joined Santander US in April of 2014 as Chief Financial Officer, immediately spearheading the transformation of the financial function and led the strategic and capital planning processes for the bank and consumer finance subsidiaries with over $125B in assets.